TurainAI/GEXtool/README.md

 Converted PNGs are saved next to originals in the input_dir.
 The resulting tiles, if any, are saved in output_dir.

-Currently REQUIRES the gdalinfo and gdal_translate binaries.
-See gdal.org
+Currently requires the gdalinfo and gdal_translate binaries: sudo apt install gdal-bin

 Flags:\
 --input_dir, Directory containing GeoTIFF files to be GEX'd.\